David-cmrg/DigiSparkLibraries/DigisparkMouse/ReadMe.md

 5. With the installed library you now only have to include ` #include "DigiMouse.h" ` in the top lines (before your other code)

-Properly following this steps will allow you to implement the DigisparkKeyboard library directly into your IDE without having any issues!
+Properly following this steps will allow you to implement the DigisparkMouse library directly into your IDE without having any issues!

 IF you encounter any issues or similar i recomend you to visit [this page](https://github.com/digistump/DigistumpArduino/tree/master/digistump-avr/libraries/DigisparkMouse).